 Most Unique Scenic and Fun Ride for the Recreational Bicyclists

-Rest stops with a great selection of food and beverages are offered overlooking Emerald Bay, Homewood Mountain Resort, Kingsbeach (Lunch), and Water Stop at Half Spooner and at Spooner Junction.
+Rest stops with a great selection of food and beverages are offered overlooking Emerald Bay, West Shore-Tahoe City, Kingsbeach (Lunch), and Water Stop at Half Spooner and at Spooner Junction.
 Drop bags will be provided at the first two rest stops if you chose to discard clothing.
 Please include your Pull Tag Drop Bag Number from your Event Number in your Drop Bag and write your name & number on the Drop Bag.
 First aid and technical support are provided at rest stops and on the course.
 SAG Transport Support Service is also provided to transport you forward to the next Rest Stop, but may be subject to delayed returns to the Finish and course sweep.

 Cut-off times are established at various points and at each rest stop where ride organizers reserve the right to ask “behind time” participants to sag forward.

 A variety of non profit organizations manage and sponsor the Rest Stops and other services on the course to include members of: The Tahoe Amateur Radio Association, Kiwanis Club of Tahoe Sierra, Kiwanis Club of Lake Tahoe Sunriser’s, Bijou Community School, Lake Tahoe Wildlife Care, Rite of Passage, Lake Tahoe Bicycle Coalition, Tahoe Blue Riders Motorcycle Club, Barton Health / Tahoe Center for Orthopedics, Douglas County Search & Rescue and many others.

 Check In – Bicycle Safety Check – Big Sale